-While financial literacy offerings in schools have increased in popularity, a recent study reported that only 17 states require high school students to take a personal finance course before they graduate.1 Here are some ways you can teach high school students the importance of financial literacy.
+While financial literacy offerings in high schools have increased in popularity, a recent study reported that only 17 states require high school students to take a personal finance course before they graduate.1 Here are some ways you can teach high schoolers the importance of financial literacy.

 Encourage your children to set aside a portion of any money they receive from an allowance, gift, or job.
 Be sure to talk about goals that require a financial commitment, such as a car, college, and travel.
 As an added incentive, consider matching the funds they save for a worthy purpose.